yiisoft/yii2/docs/guide/error.md

 }
 ```

-After defining `actions` in `SiteController` as shown above you can create `views/site/error.php`.
-In the view there
-are three variables available:
+After associating the class with the error as in the above, define the `views/site/error.php` file, which will automatically be used.
+The view will be passed three variables:

 - `$name`: the error name
 - `$message`: the error message
 - `$exception`: the exception being handled

+The `$exception` object will have the same properties outlined above.